 I write a lot about the many different models of pellet grills/smokers now on the market.
-While I’m able to provide a thorough structured breakdown of product specifications and compare one brand/model to another I often don’t get the chance to get hands-on with them.
-As part of my research though I watch a lot of real owners reviews on YouTube.
+While I’m able to provide a thorough, structured breakdown of product specifications and compare one brand/model to another, I often don’t get the chance to get hands-on with them.
+As part of my research though, I watch a lot of real owner’s reviews on YouTube.
 Therefore, I thought I would produce a summary article on the best Traeger reviews I’ve come across from owners of the various models covering both pros and cons.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-I’ve created a separate heading for each model where I’ve included what I believe to be the best YouTube owners review along with links to my own articles/thoughts about each specific Traeger model, enjoy! 🙂
+I’ve created a separate heading for each model where I’ve included what I believe to be the best YouTube owners review, along with links to my own articles/thoughts about each specific Traeger model, enjoy! 🙂

 Best Traeger Ranger Review

 So the Traeger Ranger is a small portable/tabletop grill/smoker.
 Previously, Traeger did sell a similar and cheaper tabletop unit called the Scout which I’ve previously discussed in my Traeger Scout vs Ranger article.

 The reason I think Sandy’s is the best Traeger Ranger review currently available is as he states at the start of his video, its not an unboxing, its a review after using the Ranger for several cooks.

 While Traeger has not stated the Digital Arc Controller is running a PID algorithm like the D2 control panels found in their larger grills, I believe that to be the case as that would explain the more precise temperature accuracy compared to the previous generation Traeger grills.

-The Ranger is obviously small and can cook around 6 burgers at a time.
-While the Tailgater may be larger which Sandy also owns its worth noting that he finds it more fuel-efficient than the Tailgater due to the smaller cooking chamber.
+The Ranger is obviously small and can only cook around six burgers at a time.
+While the Tailgater may be larger, which Sandy also owns, its worth noting that he finds it more fuel-efficient than the Tailgater due to the smaller cooking chamber.

-The Grill Grates will help the cooking surface temperature exceed that 460 degrees the control panel is reading, likely above 500 degrees which is really needed to start to get good searing results.
+The Grill Grates will help the cooking surface temperature exceed the 460 degrees the control panel is reading, likely above 500 degrees which is really needed to start to get good searing results.

 Best Traeger Tailgater Review

-The review from Jaunt Junkies below while they are happy overall with the utility of the Tailgater, they do find (and they’re not the only ones) that the folding leg’s need to be redesigned.
+The review from Jaunt Junkies below while they are happy overall with the utility of the Tailgater, they do find (and they’re not the only ones) that the folding legs need to be redesigned.

-As discussed in the review above, the Tailgater due to the indirect cooking performance provided by the induction fan provides them with an oven which their RV doesn’t have.
+As discussed in the review above, the Tailgater due to the indirect cooking performance provided by the induction fan, provides them with an oven which their RV doesn’t have.

 Something I do think it’s important to note with both the Traeger Ranger and Tailgater is you need to have a source of 110V power available.
-With an RV as in the review above, that’s not a problem.
+With an RV, as in the review above, that’s not a problem.

 Best Traeger Pro Series (Gen 2) Review